oktadev/okta-blog/_source/_posts/2022-02-21-build-deploy-node-app-heroku.md

 ## Create your Express application

 Now it's time to turn your attention to writing your application.
-You will scaffold your application using `express application generator`.
+You will scaffold it using `express application generator`.
 Open the folder where your application will live and run the following command:

 ```console
 npx express-generator